-Our main operational base is Belfast, and there is an operational site in London, and we would particularly welcome applications from candidates seeking to work in our London office.

-As staff are split between our offices, regular travel may be required as will regular attendance in the office.
-Home working will be considered on occasions subject to operational requirements and in line with the Commission's approach on hybrid working.
+Our main operational base is Belfast, with an operational site in London.
+The role is office based, and staff are split across our London and Belfast offices; therefore, regular travel will be required.
+Home working may be considered on occasions, subject to operational requirements and with the agreement of your line manager, in line with the Commission's approach on hybrid working.